 How to Mount BOOTCAMP NTFS Partition with Read-Write Access?

 Summary: This article is about how to mount Windows Boot Camp NTFS partition in read-write mode.
 Using iBoysoft NTFS for Mac is the easiest and most efficient way.

-One of the inconveniences for using Boot Camp on Mac is that you might find yourself in need of NTFS write support when you want to transfer files from macOS partition to the Windows partition.
+One of the inconveniences for using Boot Camp on Mac is that you might find yourself in need of NTFS write support when you want to transfer files from the macOS partition to the Windows partition.

 "I want to mount my BootCamp NTFS partition as drive D so I can read/write the drive for backup purposes.
 I have read many related materials but cannot find a solution.
-Does anyone know how to do this or if it is even possible to mount BOOTCAMP NTFS partition with read write mode?"
+Does anyone know how to do this or if it is even possible to mount BOOTCAMP NTFS partition with read-write mode?"

-- Table of contents
+Table of Contents:

-- 4. Conclusion
+- 3. Conclusion

 - To install third-party NTFS for Mac software

 - To enable Mac's native NTFS write support using command line

 Solution 1: Mount BOOTCAMP partition with read-write access with an NTFS driver for Mac